webizone/alx-system_engineering-devops/0x00-shell_basics/README.md

-mkdir -p creates a directory in another directory
+mkdir creates a new directory